-- Target hardening — Improve building security standards.
+- target hardening — improve building security standards.
+Many burglaries are opportunist crimes.
+A burglar only needs to spot an open window or an unlocked door or gate to make their move.
 Locks and security screens should be installed to deter thieves.
 Doors, windows and halls should be made more secure, and the quality of exterior doors, door frames, hinges and locks must be high.
-Exterior lighting and alarm systems can add to security.
+Exterior lighting and alarm systems can add to security

-- Install an intruder alarm system according to AS 2201.1-2007, Intruder alarm systems: Part 1 Systems installed in client’s premises.
+- Install an intruder alarm system according to Australian Standard AS 2201.1-2007 Intruder alarm systems: Part 1 Systems installed in client’s premises.

 - Display security system notices prominently.

-- Direct infrared activated security lights toward likely access/egress areas to illuminate potential offenders.
+- Direct infrared activated security lights towards likely access and egress areas to illuminate potential offenders.

 - Avoid or modify trees, carports and lattices that can act as ‘ladders’ to upper storeys.

 - Ensure that external storage areas, laundries, letterboxes and communal areas are well lit and observable from inside.

 - Build low or open fences and walls to improve observation and maximise sunlight.
 Ensure vegetation does not obscure building entrances, windows and other vulnerable areas.

 - Provide pleasant, well-defined pedestrian routes overlooked by neighbouring houses and employ traffic calming measures to slow cars and encourage pedestrian activity where possible (for more information refer to Streetscape).

 Photo: Getty Images

 - Design or modify your home to eliminate dark corners, narrow pedestrian walkways and hidden recesses.

 - Ensure that entrances are clearly private and well illuminated.